-Explained that nothing seemed to help her daughter feel better or ease her sore gums, the mum shared that after a day of discomfort and distress, she had tried pretty much anything.
+Explaining that her daughter was teething, the mum shared that after a day of discomfort and distress, she had tried pretty everything.

 “In a panic, I grabbed a piece of bread and handed it to her.
 And now she’s happy eating it walking around the house.
 Talking away and giving Mommy kisses.”

 Other parents thought this was a pretty hilariously simple fix, with some revealing that their kids also knew that a slab of carbs made all the difference to their mood – and sore gums.

 “Bread is my go-to when my toddler suddenly ‘doesn’t like’ foods that she’d have happily scoffed the day before,” one noted.
 “If I can tell she is just being fussy then bread and butter is what she has.
 Kids are so weird but whatever keeps them happy and with a full tummy I guess!”

 “Oh my gosh, I’ve done the exact same thing with my 16-month-old!
 My husband was so confused and I was like, ‘dude it worked.
 Don’t question it’,” another mum commented.

 Another mum noted that this summed up mum life perfectly.

 “God I relate to this so much.
 I feel like parenting a baby is giving them random things until you finally get it right.”